How to Use LivePlan to Manage Cash From a Paycheck Protection Loan

-The passing of the $310 billion Paycheck Protection Program (PPP) expansion provides a second round of much-needed relief for small businesses struggling to survive through the COVID-19 crisis.
-Not only does it help you maintain payroll and debt obligations and therefore extend your cash runway, but some or all of the loan may be forgiven if used to cover eligible expenses.
+Not only does this provide another opportunity to get help maintaining payroll and debt obligations and therefore extend your cash runway, but some or all of the loan may be forgiven if used to cover eligible expenses.

 If you’re planning on applying, the best thing you can do for your business now is to find answers to the following questions: